 2.1.
-The Fundamental Principles for all Twinning Projects
+Fundamental Principles of all Twinning Projects

 - A Twinning project is NOT designed to provide only advice or other types of classical Technical Assistance.
 It is a project of administrative co-operation in a specific field that must yield MANDATORY RESULTS. - A Twinning project is NOT one-way Technical Assistance from MS to BC.
-It is a close partnership in which the specific commitment of the beneficiary, who is also the driving force behind the changes targeted, is vital. - A Twinning project does NOT aim at replicating a particular MS administrative system but rather strive to help introduce EU wide best practices in connection with EU legislation.
+It is a close partnership in which the specific commitment of the beneficiary, who is also the driving force behind the changes targeted, is vital. - A Twinning project does NOT aim at replicating a particular MS administrative system but rather strives to help introduce EU wide best practices in connection with EU legislation.

 The concept of 'mandatory results' is a key feature of Twinning.
-Both project partners commit themselves to work towards a commonly agreed result in a joint project implementation process.
+Both project partners commit themselves to work towards commonly agreed results in a joint project implementation process.
 The Commission indicated from the outset that Twinning projects should focus on limited and well-defined institutional targets.
-This 'mandatory result' can be an intermediate benchmark, which constitutes a specific criterion in relation to administrative capacity, as long as there is a jointly agreed target.
+These 'mandatory results' can be an intermediate benchmark, which constitutes a specific criterion in relation to administrative capacity, as long as there is a jointly agreed target.
 This target must be measurable and precise.